|Home Page||Characteristics||So Calif Reps||Aussies in Shelters||Cool Links|

 first arrive, but once they are there for a about 10 minutes and he feels

-their laps and let them pet him.
-He LOVE LOVE LOVES to play ball and games
+in their laps and let them pet him.
+He LOVE LOVE LOVES to play ball and

-(e.g., hide things for him to find).
-He loves to ride in the car and stick
+games (e.g., hide things for him to find).
+He loves to ride in the car

-his head out the window.
+and stick his head out the window.
 He loves to catch flies.
-He loves to go on jogs,
+He loves to

-the more you run with him, the better he is on the leash and the better
+go on jogs, the more you run with him, the better he is on the leash

-he is at resisting the urge to lunge at other dogs.
-He is really smart.
+and the better he is at resisting the urge to lunge at other dogs.
+He

 "SAM" (Sammy) is a 7 year old Australian Shepherd who loves to be loved.
 He was once upon a time a lap dog, despite his 55lbs.
 If he could curl up in a ball on your lap under a blanket, it'd be his favorite place to be.
 He loves to be taught tricks and responds to commands such as: sit, speak, high five and "bang" (in which he falls and plays dead).
 He is such an incredibly loyal dog and deserves a home where someone has the space and time to give them their love and affection.
 He and I used to be best friends, and then I had my daughter and being a single mom I wasn't able to tend to him the way I used to.
 He's been outdoors since 2012 and is so ready to have someone invite him in again.
 Sam means the world to me and its heartbreaking to give him up, but he deserves a home where he can run and play with someone who can devote the amount of attention and time to him that he deserves.
 I'm moving to an apartment with very little space, and I just can't keep him locked on a patio for 9 - 10 hours a day while I work, he deserves better than that!
 He's going to need some retraining, but he is very eager to please.
 I hope that you consider him, you wont regret adding him to your family.
 Sammy needs to be in a single pet home.
 Please contact owner Natalie if you are interested in Sammy: email@example.com (Corona area)